ffrancoj/time-series-stock-comparison/README.md

 #### CLUSTER STRUCTURE

-To reproduce this particular environment, we need 5 m4.large AWS EC2 instances are needed, 4 nodes for the Spark Cluster, and 1 node for Database, as well as 1 t2.micro AWS EC2 instance for the webserver.
+To reproduce this particular environment, we need five m4.large AWS EC2 instances are needed, four nodes for the Spark Cluster, and one node for Database, as well as one t2.micro AWS EC2 instance for the webserver.

-For detailed configuration instructions, refer to the `docs/spark_install.txt` file

 #### PostgreSQL setup

-For installation and configuration, please refer to the `docs/postgres_install.txt` file
+For installation and configuration, refer to the `docs/postgres_install.txt` file

 #### Webserver setup

 For installation and configuration, refer to: [create an EC2 instance and install a web server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html)

-###
+### Running Spark

+For command line instructions, refer to the `docs/spark_run.txt` file